Deus, in adiutorium meum intende

 These words form the introductory prayer to every Hour of the Roman, Ambrosian, and monastic Breviaries, except during the last three days of Holy Week, and in the Office of the Dead.
 While these are recited or sung, all present bless themselves with the sign of the cross.
+Since the liturgical revision of the Second Vatican Council all liturgical hours begin with these words (apart from the first recited each day where the verse is replaced by the Invitatory.

 Tradition says that Benedict of Nursia introduced this custom into the monastic Office, heavily influenced by the writings of Saint John Cassian.
 Saint Gregory the Great extended it to all the Roman churches.
 Saint John Cassian (Coll., X, 10) wrote that from the earliest Christian times the monks used this introduction very often, including outside of the liturgical prayers, as an invocation for every situation, for times of temptation, tiredness, and joy.